RoydeZomer/SAMO-COBRA/README.md

 The proposed algorithm is compared to several other algorithms (NSGA-II, NSGA-III, CEGO, SMES-RBF) on 18 constrained multi-objective problems.
 In the experiments we show that our algorithm outperforms the other algorithms in terms of achieved HyperVolume (HV) after a fixed number of function evaluations.

+## Comparison with CEGO, NSGA-II, NSGA-III
 Two Different infill criteria are used for SAMO-COBRA.
 The Predicted HyperVolume (PHV) infill criteria, and the S-Metric Selection infill criteria (SMS).
 The variants are compared to CEGO, NSGAII, NSGAIII on 18 test problems.
 The experiments can be found in the Experiments folder.
 See the results here:
 ![alt text](https://github.com/RoydeZomer/SAMO-COBRA/blob/main/SAMO_COBRA_RESULTS.PNG?raw=true)

+## Comparison with SMES-RBF
 Also a comparison is made with SMES-RBF.
 Because the authors of SMES-RBF didn't provide an implementation, the results form their paper are compared to one run of SAMO-COBRA with the PHV infill criteria.
 See here the convergence plots on 7 test problems:
 ![alt text](https://github.com/RoydeZomer/SAMO-COBRA/blob/main/Experiments/SMES_ReferencePoints_rregis/Convergenceplot%20BNH%20SAMO-COBRA%20vs%20SAMO-COBRA.png?raw=true)
 ![alt text](https://github.com/RoydeZomer/SAMO-COBRA/blob/main/Experiments/SMES_ReferencePoints_rregis/Convergenceplot%20SRN%20SAMO-COBRA%20vs%20SAMO-COBRA.png?raw=true)